Money-2021/ITSKD/README.md

 Notes
 1. The ITSKD uses no public key based algoritms
-2. THe ITSKD is built upon the ITS -One Cipher and ITS-KMS infastructure.
+2. The ITSKD is built upon the ITS -One Cipher and ITS-KMS infastructure.
 3. The ITS-KD comes with this proof of security https://github.com/Money-2021/VaultedObjects/blob/main/Proof